 Cleveland Heights is a diverse community, and it became that way thanks to deliberate efforts by community leaders to integrate—and at a time when most white communities in America were fiercely defending continued segregation.
 (Check out Susan Kaeser’s book Resisting Segregation.)

 But over time, these efforts at integration quietly deteriorated.
-Without vigilant and never-ending attention to rooting out racism and bias, we have seen that our citywide demographic diversity is largely segregated into different parts of town.
+Without vigilant and never-ending attention to rooting out racism and bias, we have seen that our citywide demographic diversity is largely segregated into different parts of the city.
 And we see it in our schools too: While our city is 50% people of color, our public schools are 83% people of color.

 Racism and white supremacy adapts and perseveres.